The index of G-transversally elliptic families I: Introduction

 \begin{thm}$\cite{atiyah1974elliptic}$ Let $j :M\hookrightarrow M'$ be a $G$-embedding over $B$ with $M$ compact.
 Then the following diagram is commutative:

 \end{thm}

-Given an elliptic operator $Q$ on the base $B$, and using results from \cite{hilsum1987morphismes}, we compute the Kaspavov product of our index class with the $\k$-homology class of $Q$.
-In order to achieve this computation, we exploit the convenient description of the index class through the morphism that it induces from the representation ring $R(G)$ to the topological $\k$-theory $\k(B)$.
-This latter cup-product computation is crucial in defining a distributional index \`a la Atiyah for families of $G$-transversally elliptic operators, and to prove a Berline-Vergne formula for families.
+For a given elliptic operator $Q$ on the base $B$ and using results from \cite{hilsum1987morphismes}, we compute the Kaspavov product of our index class with the $\k$-homology class of $Q$ by exploiting the convenient description of the index class through the morphism induced from the representation ring $R(G)$ to the topological $\k$-theory $\k(B)$.
+This latter intersection product computation is crucial to define a distributional index à la Atiyah for families of $G$-transversally elliptic operators, and to prove a Berline-Vergne formula for families.
 These cohomological results are postponed to the forthcoming paper \cite{baldare:cohomologie}.

-This article follows the following plan.
-The second section is devoted to the definition of the index class for families of $G$-transversally elliptic operators and to the introduction of the $\k$-multiplicity.
-In the third section, we define the index mapping and investigate its basic properties.
-More precisely, we give the exact computations for free $G$-actions, we prove the expected multiplicativity theorem as well as the excision theorem which are now equalities in the appropriate $\k\k$-groups.
-Induction for closed subgroups and especially for the maximal torus is investigated right after, with the compatibility with shrieck maps.
-In the fourth and fifth sections, we further study the index class as a morphism between $R(G)$ and $\k(B)$ and we compute the Kasparov product with an elliptic operator on the base, preparing the equivariant cohomological computations of our Berline-Vergne theorem.
+This paper is organized as follows.
+In Section 2, we define the index class for families of $G$-transversally elliptic operators and to introduce the $\k$-multiplicity.
+In Section 3 we define the index mapping and investigate its basic properties.
+More precisely, we formulate exact computations for free $G$-actions, prove the expected multiplicativity theorem as well as the excision theorem which are now equalities in the appropriate $\k\k$-groups.
+Induction for closed subgroups and especially for the maximal torus is investigated together with the compatibility with shrieck maps.
+In Section 4 and 5, we study the index class as a morphism between $R(G)$ and $\k(B)$ and compute the Kasparov product with an elliptic operator on the base, preparing the equivariant cohomological computations of our Berline-Vergne theorem.

-\textbf{Acknowledgement} This work is part of my PhD thesis under the supervision of M.-T. Benameur.
+\textbf{Acknowledgements.} This work is part of my PhD thesis under the supervision of M.-T. Benameur.
 I would like to thank my advisor for very helpful discussions, comments and corrections.
-I also thank W. Liu, P.-E. Paradan and V. Zenobi for conversations on this subject.
+I also thank W. Liu, P.-E. Paradan and V. Zenobi for several conversations during the preparation of this work.
+I am also indebted to M. Hilsum, P. Piazza, M. Puschnigg and G. Skandalis for reading the PhD version of this work and for their constructive suggestions.
+I would also like to thank the referee for several very useful suggestions.
+Last but not least, I would like to thank P. Carrillo Rouse for his interest, insight, and useful discussions during the \textit{Workshop on Index Theory, Interactions and Applications} in Toulouse.